 PA On-Farm Network

-An On-Farm Network project, spearheaded by Penn State Extension Educator Del Voight, provides real-life, on-farm production scale data to aid farmers in their ongoing crop management decision-making.
+An On-Farm Network project, spearheaded by Penn State Plant Pathologist Paul Esker and Penn State Extension Educator Del Voight, provides real-life, on-farm production scale data to aid farmers in their ongoing crop management decision-making.
 Farms throughout Pennsylvania with varying field, equipment and crop conditions contribute to the project’s data.
-Research is being conducted at 30 different farm locations in 15 counties throughout Pennsylvania.
+Research is being conducted in counties throughout Pennsylvania.

-The On-Farm Network research is conducted in real-world conditions on test plots planted by Pennsylvania farmers on their own farms with their own equipment to see which management practices have an appreciable impact on production.
+The Network works by conducting research in real-world conditions on test plots planted by farmer/collaborators throughout Pennsylvania on their own farms with their own equipment to see which management practices have an appreciable impact on production.